Want to volunteer?

 If you are not registered with us and would like to join the Volunteer Centre, please fill in the Organisation Registration Form and then complete the Request for Volunteer form.
-There are no costs involved.
+There are no costs involved for non profit organisations.

 Registered organisations can request volunteers and provide details of new job opportunities by completing the Request for Volunteers Form

 We would like to hear from you if you are interested in volunteering for a specific organisation or in a particular area.

 If you've found a voluntary position you'd like to know more about, or you just want to register, please complete our on-line Volunteer application.
 We'll be in touch and point you in the right direction.

 Or alternatively you can contact us by email, phone or visit our office.

 Any information you give will be managed and stored in accordance with the provisions of the Privacy Act 1993.
 You have the right to see and correct your personal information.
 This information will be used solely for referring you to a suitable volunteer position, for checking the results of any referral, and for non-identifying statistics to enable us to monitor trends and seek funding.

 Online registration and referral is available only to those over sixteen years of age.
 By completing this form, you confirm that you are over sixteen years old.

 This information kit has been prepared to inform volunteers of their rights and responsibilities when working for not‐for‐profit organisations.
 The contents are intended to encourage people to volunteer with the knowledge that they are supported and have access to resources and training.

 The membership information kit provides information on rights and responsibilities, policies and code of practice, guidelines and tips for community groups looking for volunteers